-An Aspect and Impact Register is an integral part of any organization’s ISO 14001:2015 Environmental Management System.
-It is designed to identify and give significance to sustainability and environmental efficiencies; which are created as a result of the activities and services provided by the organization.
+An aspect and impact register is a crucial part of any organization’s ISO 14001:2015 Environmental Management System.
+It identifies and gives significance to sustainability and environmental efficiencies, which are created as a result of the activities and services provided by the organization.

 - Use of fossil fuels

 Environmental impact is the effect the aspect has on the environment.
 Examples of the impact from certain aspects include: